debtcollective/parent/issue_template.md

+The most important thing is to get the bug/request written down!
+Everything else is gravy.

 Here you will describe the issue/feature you want to get fixed/implemented with as much detail as possible.
 This description should include at least:

 * How to reproduce the problem.
 Include as many screenshots or videos you need to make it easier for the rest of team to understand what your thoughts are.